Waaal/BobaOS/doc/STCQ/IDT.md

 **Offset:** 64 bit value (protected mode 32 bit).
 Is the address of the entry point of the Interrupt service routine.

-**Selector:** A Segment Selector (Points to a valid entry in the GDT).
+**Selector:** A Segment Selector (Points to a valid code entry in the GDT).
 Selector this interrupt is bound to.
-For example, if the selector is the Kernel data entry in the GDT, than this interrupt will be with the kernel data rights.
-Ideally this will always be the kernel code selector.
+For example, if the selector is the Kernel code then when the IDT jumps to the interrupt routine it populates the CS segment with this selector

 **IST:** Offset in the interrupt stack table.
 If bits are all zero IST is not beeing used.